run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/fdm/fdm.md

 Stages for deployment
 ------------------------

-For greater effectiveness, FDM steps were developed organized and based on fundamental management:
+For greater effectiveness, FDM steps were developed organized and based on fundamental
+management:

 -   **Organizational Change**

-People are the main pillar of any institution and changes can often be uncomfortable for most, therefore, it is important to map the key users of the new system and engage them to become internal disseminators of new solution.
+People are the main pillar of any institution and changes can often be uncomfortable for most.
+Therefore, it is important to map the key users of the new system and engage them to become internal disseminators of new solution.

 -   **Communication**

-It is important that communication happens in the right time and is directed to the right people, so bottlenecks, risks and any other negative impact factor can be treated and mitigated proactively.
+It is important that communication happens in the right time and be directed to the right people, so bottlenecks, risks and any other negative impact factor can be treated and mitigated proactively.